TanVD/kosogor/kosogor/README.md

 (if not already applied) and prepare package including jar, sources and pom to publish to artifactory.

 Note, that by default jar and sources also created, in example we just override some parameters.
-Of course, it is possible to disable generation of some parts of package and it will be also removed from package published to artifactory.
+Of course, it is possible to disable generation of some parts of package, and it will be also removed from package published to artifactory.

 You can use also `bintray` to set up bintray publishing.
 It does not intersect with `artifactory` and both can be used simultaneously.

 ### Gradle plugin publishing

-Kosogor includes simplified facade to `java-gradle-plugin` and `com.gradle.publish-plugin`
+Kosogor includes a simplified facade to `java-gradle-plugin` and `com.gradle.publish-plugin`

 Here is the real definition of Kosogor plugin publisher:
 ```kotlin